 This tip is foundational to orthodontic care and dental health more broadly.
-Though this tip is obvious for many, it is worth emphasizing because it is such an important factor in the success of orthodontic treatment with braces.
+Though this tip is obvious to many, it is worth emphasizing because it is such an important factor in the success of orthodontic treatment with braces in Auburn.

 Brush and Floss Regularly

-Having braces on your teeth poses obstacles to effective brushing and flossing.
+Having braces on your teeth poses obstacles to effective brushing and flossing Auburn.
 For one, those with braces must intentionally brush above, below, and in between brackets and wires.
-This will add a fair amount of time to brushing your teeth if done correctly.
+If done correctly, this will add a fair amount of time to brushing your teeth.
 So, don’t be too anxious to finish brushing.
 Take your time and ensure that the entire surface around your braces is clean before finishing.

-Because braces have wires connecting the brackets–and sometimes “power chain” rubber bands that are linked in order to pull teeth closer together–flossing with your typical floss is nearly impossible.
-Using floss threaders, you can push floss under braces wires and rubber bands in order to then floss between your teeth.
-Though this is an additional step to flossing that may discourage many from doing it, your experience with braces–both during and after treatment–will be better.
+Because braces have wires connecting the brackets–and sometimes “power chain” rubber bands that are linked to pull teeth closer together–flossing with your typical floss is nearly impossible.
+Using floss threaders, you can push floss under braces wires, and Rubber Bands Auburn to then floss between your teeth.
+Though this is an additional step to flossing that may discourage many from doing it, your experience with braces both during and after treatment will be better.